ginesmoratalla/dfs-shortest-path/README.md

 # dfs-shortest-path

-Java implementation of Depth-First Search algorithm to find shortest path between points in a Maze (GUI provided)
+Java implementation of Depth-First Search algorithm to find shortest path between points in a Maze (GUI provided).
+Project for my Advanced Programming module (2nd year Computer Science).

+_Efficiency was not graded for this assignment over quality of the code, therefore DFS was chosen instead of other more efficient algorithms for this specific problem._

+#### Goals
+- improve OOP concepts and tools.
+- elaborate a solid
+  algorithm using prior knowledge in Data Structures and Algorithms.

 ## How to run